-- Email address: All College of Business students are required to use their siu.edu email address.
+Email address: All College of Business students are required to use their siu.edu email address.
 You will receive all email communications (including, but not limited to, information from SIU, your professors, advisors and career services) at the siu.edu address.
 You are expected to check your SIU email frequently (at least daily).
-One will be assigned to you. - Course sequencing: Prerequisites are required for many College of Business courses.
+One will be assigned to you.

+- Course sequencing: Prerequisites are required for many College of Business courses.
 Please sequence your courses properly.
 The 300- and 400-level courses are only offered to juniors or seniors with at least 56 credit hours passed.
-Prerequisites may only be offered once a year, so plans need to be completed.

-- 3. Grade point average: Graduation from the College of Business requires achievement of a 2.0 GPA in all business-prefix courses taken to satisfy the major requirements.
+Prerequisites may only be offered once a year, so plans need to be completed. - 3.
+Grade point average: Graduation from the College of Business requires achievement of a 2.0 GPA in all business-prefix courses taken to satisfy the major requirements.
 ACCT 210, ECON 113, ECON 302I and MGMT 170 are not calculated into the business-prefix grade point average.
 You must earn a minimum grade of C and a minimum 2.0 GPA in your major coursework to satisfy degree requirements. - Course repeat policy: All 300- and 400-level business courses may be repeated for a grade only once.
-You may not repeat business courses after earning a grade of C or better. - 5.
-Business minors: A minor from the College of Business requires a grade of C or better in each of the courses, with a minimum 2.0 GPA for those minor courses. - Students on probation: Students on probation may not take more than 14 credit hours per semester.
+Students may not repeat business courses after earning a grade of C or better. - 5.
+Business minors: A minor from the College of Business requires a grade of C or better in each of the courses, with a minimum 2.0 GPA for those minor courses. - 6.
+Students on probation: Students on probation may not take more than 14 credit hours per semester in the fall and spring semesters and no more than 7 credit hours in the summer.
 Students must work with the college on a probation plan to be considered for reinstatement or readmission if suspended. - Academic dishonesty policy: Adherence to the university's academic dishonesty policy is required.
-This policy can be found online at policies.siu.edu/common/documents/StudentConductCode.pdf. - 8.
+This policy can be found online at policies.siu.edu/common/documents/student-conduct-code.pdf. - 8.
 Academic record: The College of Business adheres to the Family Educational Rights and Privacy Act (FERPA); educational record information (including, but not limited to, grades and degree progress) is only available to the student, unless the student completes a release form in the presence of a university official or notary public.
 The release form is available online at registrar.siu.edu/pdf/RecordsReleaseForm.pdf.
-You can grant proxy access to your account information, financial aid and student records through the proxy management page in Salukinet. - 9.
-University Core Curriculum (UCC) requirements: All business majors must complete the following or their equivalents: Psychology 102 or Sociology 108, Speech and one year of English composition.
+Students may grant proxy access to account information, financial aid and student records through the proxy management page in SalukiNet. - 9.
+University Core Curriculum (UCC) requirements: All business majors must complete the following or their equivalents: Psychology 102 or Sociology 108, Communication Studies 101 and one year of English composition.
 English Composition I and II require a grade of C or better (capstone option only requires one semester of English composition).